joymon/dotnet-demos/web/webapi/simple-k8s-hosting/SimpleK8sHosting/readme.md

 - Apply the file k8s-docker-desktop-deploy.yml using kubectl
 - Get the list of services in the deployment and get the NodePort number
 - Navigate to http://localhost:<port number>/WeatherForecast

 The API will return random weather data.

+# Points to note
+- The K8s file k8s-docker-desktop-deploy.yml is targeted to deploy into local dev environments that run using Docker Desktop
+- If it needs to be deployed to cloud such as Azure the service needs to use LoadBalancer instead of NodePort
+- The container expose 443 and 80 ports.
+But the K8s yaml file uses only port 80.
+This is on the assumption that with in K8s cluster pods/containers can communicate without http(s)
+  - Enabling http(s) requires certificate and that is not in the scope of this PoC